-- Germination of seeds.
+Germination of seeds.
 Upon contact with water, they increase volume and maintain a layer of moisture around the seed that facilitates their germination.

 - Seed dispersal (seed is hooked in disperser element) Some root mucilages used to promote the introduction of them into the ground.
-The comfrey is a clear example of how a component can produce this result.
+Comfrey is a clear example of how a component can produce this result.
 Sometimes these secretions are a weapon to catch prey, such as occurs with the mucilage secreted by the carnivorous plants.

 Main plants high in mucilage

 - Plants of the mallow family: The most prominent is the manihot (Abelmoschus manihot) belongs to the Malvaceae family and is similar to hibiscus.
 (In fact, it was previously thought to belong to the same genus).

 Other plants of the same genus which are very rich in mucilages are Okra (Abelmoschus esculenta), very important edible species, and ambrette (Abelmoschus moschatus), used primarily in perfumery industry and as a demulcent and aphrodisiac medicinal plant.
 Other plants of the mallow family very rich in mucilage are marshmallow (Althaea officinalis) and mallow (Malva sylvestris) and hibiscus (Hibiscus sp.) especially guinea sorrel (Hibiscus sabdariffa)

 Photo of plantain leaves.
 Plantains are very rich in mucilages